 Telephone/Area Code: 809

-Tipping: Restaurants automatically add 10 percent tip, but it's customary to give up to 10 percent extra.
+Tipping: Restaurants automatically add a 10-percent tip, but it's customary to give up to 10 percent extra.
 Tip housekeeping (even at all-inclusive resorts) a dollar or two per day.

 You won’t have a problem finding a beach along the Dominican Republic's 1,000-mile-long coastline.
-One of the best is Sosúa Beach in Puerto Plata, a wide strip of soft, white sand on the north coast with plenty of nearby restaurants.
+One of the best is found in Puerto Plata.
+Sosúa Beach, which has a wide strip of soft, white sand, sits on the north coast and has plenty of nearby restaurants.
 Playa Dorada's beaches are pretty but popular due to the many hotels in this area.
 Playa Grande is spectacular, but the surf is quite rough.

 In the east, Punta Cana has 20 miles of lovely white-sand beaches dotted with palm trees.
 Also known for its beautiful white sand is Boca Chica, near Santo Domingo, with calm water that is great for kids.

-Blending cultural elements from Spain, Africa and Amerindians, the Dominican Republic is known for merengue -- hot, spicy, Latin-influenced music.
-Baseball is the most popular sport here, and the Dominican Republic produces a disproportionate number of Major League stars—among them Sammy Sosa, Pedro Martínez and David Ortiz.
+Blending cultural elements from Spain, Africa, and Amerindians, the Dominican Republic is known for merengue—hot, spicy, Latin-influenced music.
+Baseball is the most popular sport here, and the Dominican Republic produces a disproportionate number of Major League stars—among them Albert Pujols, Manny Ramirez, and David Ortiz.

-The Dominican Republic Jazz Festival is one of the island’s biggest events, featuring artists like Chuck Mangione, Sade and Carlos Santana.
+The Dominican Republic Jazz Festival is one of the island’s biggest events and has featured artists such as Chuck Mangione, Sade, and Carlos Santana.
 During Merengue Festival in July, the country’s top bands play along Santo Domingo’s seaside boardwalk.
-Another biggie is La Vega Carnival from January to March.
+Another biggie is La Vega Carnival, which runs from January to March.

 In a country fueled by the strains of merengue and bachata, it’s no surprise to learn that dance clubs are a mainstay of the nightlife scene.
 But whether you’re looking for a cozy, romantic evening for two, a night of gambling or dancing until the early morning, you’ll find plenty of options.
-Santo Domingo has a terrific assortment of discos, nightclubs and casinos.
-The 20-odd hotels in Playa Dorada (in Puerto Plata) contain a couple of casinos, many bars and lounges, and about five discos that are popular with both locals and visitors (non-guests welcome.)
+Santo Domingo has a terrific assortment of discos, nightclubs, and casinos.
+The 20-odd hotels in Playa Dorada (in Puerto Plata) contain a couple of casinos, many bars and lounges, and about five discos that are popular with both locals and visitors.